Xenophora crispa: Description

 Shells of Xenophora crispa can reach a size of 30–63 mm.
 They are trochoid, depressed-conical shells, non-porcellanous ventrally, with narrow peripheral edge and 7-8 whorls decorated with irregular spirals wrinkles.
-The shell of this species consists of argonitic crossed lamellar fabric.
+The shell of this species consists of aragonitic crossed lamellar fabric.
 The base is slightly concave.
 Foreign objects are usually attached to all whorls of these shells, usually mollusk shells, pebbles, or small pieces of coral rock.
 The Mediterranean Carrier Shell uses these fragments for tactile and olfactory camouflage (attachments of other shells look like jumbles of shells on seafloor to predators).
 This specific camouflage is used because Xenophora crispa are found in shallow waters.
 Deeper water species of this genus use their attachments to not sink into the muck below them.
 Fragments can also be used to strengthen its rather fragile shell.
 Prismatic microstructures mediate the attachment areas of the foreign objects on the shell of the Xenophora crispa.
 Some of the species in the genus Xenophora only attract one to two foreign object on their shell, while other species, like the Xenophora crispa are completely covered.